Skip to main content

 • Start with a template topic.
 Templates provide draft topics or articles on popular areas of training and knowledge.
 They are best used for inspiration or ideas when creating your own topics.

-• Start with a new blank topic.
+• Start with a new blank standard topic.
 This will start the process for a new topic of your own creation.

 Review the options and make a selection.
 As you click on each of the options, you can review more information about that type of knowledge.